Francisco-Manzano/Communication-protocols-in-VHDL/CANBUS/README.md

 If an answer to a remote frame is received, the control node saves the data and shows it through the BCD_7.

 This node can only send data/remote frames and receive data frames.
 It cannot receive remote frames.
-I made it this way so it works as a control unit, requesting/sending data to the rest of the nodes (because i needed to implement data/remote frames).
+I made it this way so it works as a control unit, requesting/sending data to the rest of the nodes (because I needed to implement data/remote frames).

 ----------------------------------------------------------------------------------------------------------------------------------------------------